Escape and Rescue from Submerged Vehicles

 All emergency dispatchers should be trained in this subject and should be prepared to give self-rescue and escape instructions to the callers prior to the arrival of Fire and Rescue personnel.
 The instructions provided by the dispatcher should include:

 LAMINATED VS. TEMPERED GLASS

-Presently, most U.S. manufactured vehicles are made with tempered glass in the doors, whereas, most European vehicles are manufactured with laminated glass.
+Presently, most U.S. manufactured vehicles were constructed with tempered glass in the side doors, whereas, most European vehicles have been manufactured with laminated glass.
 However, there is a movement to begin manufacturing all vehicles in the U.S. with laminated, rather than tempered glass.

 Beginning with a phase-in period beginning September 2013, with full compliance by 2017, automobile manufacturers will be required to comply with a test in which an impactor is propelled at up to four locations from inside the perimeter of the side windows in the first three rows of a test vehicle at two time intervals following deployment of the side airbag.
 The ejection mitigation safety system is required to prevent the impactor from moving more than a specified distance beyond the plane of a window.

 The Final Rule, published in the Federal Register in January 2011, does not mandate laminated glass, but it does establish performance requirements, which may lead to a particular technology, namely, laminated glass.

 If the manufacturers begin installing laminated, rather than tempered glass, although the number of incidents will not increase, the number of fatalities will certainly increase as hammer-type devices and spring-loaded window punches are NOT effective on laminated glass.
 This will make escape and self-rescue almost impossible, and will hinder efforts of rescue personnel to access the trapped occupants.